joyjitchatterjee/TurbineMaintenanceTemplates/README.md

-# TurbineMaintenanceTemplates- Supplementary data for "A Dual Transformer Model for Intelligent Decision Support for Maintenance of Wind Turbines"
+Supplementary data for "A Dual Transformer Model for Intelligent Decision Support for Maintenance of Wind Turbines"

 (in submission)